 Managers Are Exempt From Certain Employee Benefits

 Under federal law, all employees must be paid minimum wage.
-In addition, any time an employee works more than 40 hours in a week he or she must be paid at a rate of one and one-half times his or her regular wage.
-Overtime, in other words.
-However, there are exemptions to this rule and employees who are classified as managers are exempt from these benefits.
+In addition, any time an employee works overtime (more than 40 hours in a week), he or she must be paid at a rate of one and one-half times his or her regular wage.
+However, there are exceptions to this rule, and employees who are classified as managers are exempt from receiving overtime pay.